PhMajerus/FIGfonts/README.md

 ### phm-chisel
 ![phm-chisel](images/phm-chisel.png)

-This font uses Unicode 13.0 smooth mosaic and sextant characters, as well as some quadrants, and requires 16 colors ANSI/VT escape sequences support.
+This font uses Unicode 13.0 smooth mosaic and sextant characters, as well as some quadrants, and requires 16 colors ANSI/VT escape sequences support, and uses six rows.
-It uses six rows and supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 characters sets, and Japanese Katakana (and Hiragana as Katakana).
+It contains 617 characters, and supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 characters sets, and Japanese Katakana (and Hiragana as Katakana).

 It works in FIGlet 2.2.5, but the width computation gets confused, so it can only be used for single lines.
 It requires `-w 9999` to avoid misplaced line breaks.
 It does not work at all in TOIlet 0.3, as escape sequences get removed.